SCCapstone/PRClub/README.md

 ### Running Tests
 #### Behavioral Tests
 * Located in `cypress/integration/`.
-* To run locally, run `npm run cy` from the root of this repository.
+* To run locally, run `npm run cy` from the root of this repository to launch the graphical Cypress test runner and select the test suites you would like to run as necessary.

 #### Unit Tests
 * Located in all `**/__tests__/` subfolders as appropriate.